 Under State and Federal Special Education regulations, a suspension of a student with an intellectual disability constitutes a change in placement.
 This includes both in-school and out of school suspension, and transportation suspension or expulsion.

-A student with an intellectual disability cannot be suspended unless all of the steps below are followed:
+A student with an intellectual disability cannot be suspended unless all of the steps below are followed prior to the removal: